 Regardless of the color of gold, the karat content remains the same.
 A 10kt white gold ring has the same amount of pure gold content (41.3%) as a 10kt yellow gold ring (41.3%)

 At Biltmore, we know that in order to retain customers and build a reputation through word of mouth, we have to pay the most as gold jewelry buyers.

-Please call for an appointment or come in today to find out why Biltmore is Arizona’s premier gold jewelry buyer.
+Please call or visit us today to find out why Biltmore is Arizona’s premier gold jewelry buyer.